 Abuse comes in cycles and is often passed from one generation to the next.
 Thus it is in Chained, which sees a boy with an abusive father hold another man captive.
 Yes, that’s the whole movie.
 It’s pretty good, too.

 Taylor (Marlon Kazadi) lives with his abusive father, Pete (Adrian Holmes).
-Despite his stepmother doing everything she can to connect with him, he isn’t happy because how could he be while his dad is emotionally abusing him at every turn.
-While running away from some bullies at school, Taylor hides in an abandoned warehouse.
-There he finds two men: one dead on the ground, and another –Jim (Aleks Paunovic) leashed to the wall by his neck with a length of chain.
+Despite his stepmother doing everything she can to connect with him, Taylor isn’t happy because how could he be while his dad is emotionally abusing him at every turn.
+While running away from some bullies at school, he hides in an abandoned warehouse, and there he finds two men: one dead on the ground, and another –Jim (Aleks Paunovic) leashed to the wall by his neck with a length of chain.

 Taylor considers his options and then decides to keep Jim right where he is.
 He sets about bringing Jim food and water, and the two form a bond of sorts as they talk and play games.